Where did HIV come from?

 They require a ‘host’ to survive and replicate.
 In the case of HIV, the virus can only live inside the human body.
 In all cases, viruses work by invading another ‘organism’ (this includes plants, animals and people – basically any living thing).

 Once they have invaded the organism they enter into a specific cell.
 Once inside they use the cell’s machinery to make copies of themselves.
-Other viruses you might have heard of are: flu viruses, herpes virus or the virus that causes foot and mouth disease in cows.
+Other viruses you might have heard of are: SARS-CoV-2 - the virus that causes COVID-19, flu viruses, herpes virus or the virus that causes foot and mouth disease in cows.